tony-shannon/JammingFeatureRequest/Feature Request- Explore GenresMoods.md

 Spotify.js search(term) takes the search term from App.js as normal

-Spotify.js will need a new method.. search(category) that will leverage/learn from the search(term) and pass several details esp the authentication token and the category and will then handle the jsonResponse including the Playlist id, name and uri
+Spotify.js will need a new method.. search(category) that will leverage/learn from the search(term) and pass several details to the Spotify Search By Category API, esp the authentication token  and the category and will then handle the jsonResponse that comes back including the Playlist id, name and uri

 ## Search By Category API: See here for explanation of this method:
 https://api.spotify.com/v1/browse/categories/{category_id}/playlists

-This Search By Category API will provide a listing of available Playlists to the user, the result set includes the playlists of this format
+This Spotify Search By Category API takes the category and provides a response..

-In our case, the category id is taken from the “Mood:Dinner” and ends up as “dinner”
+In our case, the category id is taken from the “Mood:Dinner” and ends up as “dinner” and passed to this API.

 ![Image6](APIcalls.PNG "Search Category API")

-This Search By Category API provides a listing of available Playlists to the user, the result set includes the playlists of this format
+This Spotify Search By Category API then provides a listing of available Playlists to the user, the result set includes the playlists of this format;

 `